lnds-anonymous/AoBP2021/README.md

-# PED 2020
+# AoBP 2021
-This repository contains all the data and R scripts used for our paper _Seed morphology and emergence variability in a conservation collection of Pinus torreyana_.
+This repository contains all the data and R scripts used for our paper Morphological traits as a tool to quantify variation maintained in _ex situ_ collections: a case study in _Pinus torreyana_ (Parry).

 For a brief description of all uploaded files visit our wiki page!